Students are responsible for knowing all requirements of their program when they matriculate.

 - Defense of the work to the examining committee in a closed session immediately following the public seminar.

-Scheduling your final exam is often a difficult and time-consuming process.
-You should begin preparing as soon as your advisor gives you the “go ahead.”
-This will occur when your advisor regards your thesis/project ready for review by the rest of the committee.
+Begin scheduling your final exam as soon as your advisor regards your thesis/project ready for review by the rest of the committee.
 To allocate sufficient time to read the thesis/project and decide whether it is ready for defense:

 - Plan a date that you will deliver the thesis/project to your advisor and committee members.
 Notify them of the delivery date at least two weeks in advance so they can schedule time to read it.

-Between the time the committee receives the thesis/project and the date of your exam, you must obtain the signatures of each committee member on a form verifying that the committee has found the thesis ready for defense.
-You must activate the Reviewer’s Report form and the Final Exam Form (See the Degree Completion Steps page).
+When your committee receives the thesis/project and the date of your exam has been set, activate the Reviewer’s Report form and the Final Exam Form (See the Degree Completion Steps).

 Occasionally reviewers will determine that substantial revision is required before the thesis/project is ready to defend, and their concerns must be addressed before the defense can proceed.

 Finally, supply the WRS Graduate Program Coordinator with the date, time, title, abstract, and room or Zoom link (or both) so an email announcement can be distributed to all WRS faculty and students at least one week prior to the exam.
 You must then forward that announcement to any other dept or organization you have been working with.
 You are responsible for scheduling a room, if in-person, but are able to contact the WRS Graduate Program Coordinator if assistance is required.